Grayson Evans

 Moving to Seattle from Denver was intimidating for both me and my fiancé.
 We had never lived anywhere else before, and I had never even visited Seattle prior to moving.
 The transition involved adapting to a new environment with unfamiliar streets and features.
 To make our new city home, we adopted a kitten together, which has greatly improved my morale in between classes.

 Although the classes are challenging, I thoroughly enjoy them.
 Midterms are currently going on, and although they are hard, it is rewarding to see tangible growth in my legal knowledge.
-Professor Endo’s Civil Procedure class has quickly become my favorite; his knowledge and enthusiasm of the subject has deepened my appreciation for legal studies.
+Professor Endo's Civil Procedure class has quickly become my favorite; his knowledge and enthusiasm for the subject have deepened my appreciation for legal studies.

 The true joy of this semester, however, has been getting to know my classmates and building connections with them.
 My classmates' dedication and intellect are both motivating and inspiring.
 Collaborating during study sessions, attending events together, and watching one of them be elected as our section representative have made me feel a part of a community in a way I have not felt before.